-% FTE Base Salary Total NOT APPLICABLE \$0 \$0 \$0

-All personnel are contractual, not permanent State staff.
-Personnel costs are estimated to rise by 2% annually throughout the grant period.
+Personnel: The following requested personnel will all be hired as employees of the project. % FTE Base Salary Total NOT APPLICABLE \$0 \$0 \$0 All personnel are contractual, not permanent State staff.
+Personnel co osts are est imated to 1 rise by